Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Non-oracular polymorphisms

-The following result is the key to the quantisation of the relation/operation Galois connection in the non-oracular quantum setting. \begin{theorem} Let $\rel A$ be a finite structure and let $S\subseteq A^r$ for some $r\in\N$.
-Then there exists a non-oracular q-definition for $\rel A$ and $S$ if, and only if, $\qnoPol(\rel A)\subseteq\qnoPol(\A_S)$. \end{theorem} \begin{proof} Henceforth in this proof, we shall denote $\A_S$ by $\D$ for the sake of readability. \begin{itemize} \item[$(\Rightarrow)$] Let $\rel G$ be a non-oracular q-definition for $\A$ and $S$.
-This means that every quantum homomorphism $\rel R\qto\D$ extends to a non-oracular quantum homomorphism $\rel G\qnoto\rel A$, and every non-oracular quantum homomorphism $\rel G\qnoto\rel A$ restricts to a non-oracular quantum homomorphism $\rel R\qnoto\D$.
+In the following, it shall be useful to observe that~\Cref{sum-homomorphisms}, \Cref{lem_ess_classical_endo_automorphism},~\Cref{tensor-homomorphisms}, and~\Cref{composition-homomorphisms} also hold in the non-oracular setting.
+Furthermore, the definition of quantum closure of $\Hom(\A,\B)$ (\Cref{quantum-closure}) does not change in the non-oracular setting.
+The next result is the non-oracular version of~\Cref{galois-connection-oracular}, and is the key to the quantisation of the relation/operation Galois connection in the non-oracular quantum setting. \begin{theorem} Let $\rel A$ be a relational structure and let $S\subseteq A^r$ for some $r\in\N$.
+Then there exists a non-oracular q-definition for $\rel A$ and $S$ if, and only if, $\qnoPol(\rel A)\subseteq\qnoPol((A;S))$. \end{theorem} \begin{proof} Henceforth in this proof, we shall denote $(A;S)$ by $\D$ for the sake of readability. \begin{itemize} \item[$(\Rightarrow)$] Let $\GG$ be a non-oracular q-definition for $\A$ and $S$.
+This means that every quantum homomorphism $\rel R\qto\D$ extends to a non-oracular quantum homomorphism $\GG\qnoto\rel A$, and every non-oracular quantum homomorphism $\GG\qnoto\rel A$ restricts to a non-oracular quantum homomorphism $\rel R\qnoto\D$.

 Fix now a non-oracular quantum polymorphism $Q$ of $\A$; i.e., $Q\colon\rel A^n\qnoto\rel A$.
 We want to prove that $Q\in\qnoPol(\D)$.
 Note that $Q$ is a quantum function $A^n\qto A$, so we only need to prove~\eqref{quantum_homo_1} applied to the relation of $\D^n$; i.e., to the relation $R^{\D^n}$ containing all $r$-tuples $(\bb^{(1)},\dots,\bb^{(r)})$ where each $\bb^{(i)}$ is an element of $A^n$, and for each $j\in[n]$ it holds that $(b^{(1)}_j,\dots,b^{(r)}_j)\in R^{\D}=S$.